terms and conditions for the supply of services

 the Customer shall reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the Customer Default.

-any Relevant Act occurs (other than one listed at sub-paragraphs (a) to (f) in the definition of Relevant Act) which results in or will or may result in Lost Commission and/or if any act listed at sub-paragraphs (a) to (f) in the definition of Relevant Act occurs;
+if any Relevant Act occurs (other than one listed in the definition of Relevant Act) which results in or will or may result in Lost Commission and/or if any act listed in the definition of Relevant Act occurs;

 If requested to do so by the Supplier, the Customer shall immediately provide to the Supplier full, complete and accurate: